 While the consolidation of reporting channels and flows could be expected to reduce complexity, minimise the risk of inconsistent data submissions, and alleviate the operational burden on reporting entities, further consideration can be considered.

 Transitioning to a central body for data collection should start with directing the existing files to a different location, rather than requiring changes in data format.
-Ideally the collecting body should have the facility to process both EMIR MiFID/MiFIR and REMIT data.
+Ideally the collecting body should have the facility to process both EMIR ,MiFID/MiFIR and REMIT data.

 Europex believes that by centralizing the mechanism for consolidating data, supervision would be improved for the following reasons: